-For this designated area there were no water MI water samples available but there was one biota sample available from 2008.
-The shellfish guideline values outlined in Table 1 were not breached in this sample.
+For this designated area there are 9 water samples which available from between 2004 and 2008 and 5 biota available from between 2004 and 2008.
+The shellfish mandatory and guideline values outlined in Table 1 were not breached in any of the available samples.